wight0101/Auto-Review-Tool/README.md

 But you need to run it in the directory app or you can provide path in this comand

 Part 2:
-Answer:
+Answer
+To scale the automatic code review tool to handle 100+ requests per minute and large repositories, you can do the following:

 Servers: I would use cloud services that scale automatically, such as the same AWS or Google Cloud.
 If the number of requests increases, new servers are added.

 Then I would store the data in databases and do caching, which is already implemented in my code, I would use the same one: PostgreSQL.

+Large repositories could be divided into small groups and processed in parallel.
+I think this would speed up the work

-I would optimize OpenAI and GitHub API calls using a cache of requests that are already repeated.
+I would optimize OpenAI and GitHub API calls using a cache of already repeated requests.
 When the number of requests exceeds, add a queue of requests with retries.

 This would make the system more stable, fast and ready for high loads.